 - Willow Springs

-PHOTO TIP: You CANNOT get a photo on your cell phone or tablet of a bear that fills the frame image at the designated 100 yard rule set by the National Park Service.
+The most important thing to keep in mind…. you CANNOT get a photo on your cell phone or tablet of a bear that fills the frame image at the designated 100 yard rule set by the National Park Service.

 Images you see like the one above are taken with telephoto lenses, typically 400-600mm.
 When you encounter wildlife and don’t have a telephoto lens, simply enjoy the experience.
+We really like this affordable 500mm lens for photographing wildlife!

 Bears can usually be found at these locations in Grand Teton: